Short on ideas? Here are some useful tips...

 - All projects must be brought to the Trafalgar Centre on Monday the 23rd September between 1pm and 5pm (if this is an issue for you please let us know, we will try and arrange something).

 - All projects must be clearly marked with NAME and SCHOOL on the back (it will be impossible for us to register them if not).

 - We do NOT supply extension cables or guarantee use of electricity.
 All projects displayed on devices need to be fully charged and have a paper backup.

-- Students will be advised of their judging times on Tuesday and will need to be at their project at set times.
+- Students will be advised of their judging times and will need to be at their project at set times.

-- Students entering the Science Communicator category will do a 5 to 10 minute presentation about their project and are allowed to use up to 3 slides.
+- Students entering the Science Communicator category will do a 10 minute presentation about their project and are allowed to use up to 3 slides.
 Note that all entries must be cleared with the Chief Judge beforehand.

 - Please be aware that we aiming for this to be Zero Waste event.
 You will need to take away all personal waste.